microsoft/typespec/.chronus/changes/safe-int-openapi3-2024-1-17-0-53-2.md

   - "@typespec/openapi3"
 ---

-`safeint` scalar now map to `type: integer, format: double-int`.
-To revert to the previous output of `type: integer, format: int64`.
-You can either:
+The `safeint` scalar now emits to `type: integer, format: double-int`.
+The `double-int` format was added to the [OpenAPI Formats Registry](https://spec.openapis.org/registry/format/double-int) in November 2023 to represent integers that can be stored in a double without precision loss.

+There are two options to preserve the previous emit of `type: integer, format: int64`:

 1. Use the `safeint-as-int64` option:
   ```yaml